BitcoinDesign/Guide/guide/payments/transactions.md

 # Transactions overview

+This page is meant to equip you with the understanding of how bitcoin transactions get created and processed by the Bitcoin network.
 Bitcoin is a peer-to-peer push-payment system.
-This means that you can send, or *push*, bitcoin to any address at your will, at any time, without passing through a third party.
+This means that you can send, or *push*, bitcoin to any address at your will, at any time, without passing through a trusted third party.

-This is radically different from the legacy financial system, where it is often possible for others to *pull* and withdraw money from your account (utility companies, financial institutions, merchants, etc.).
+This is radically different from the traditional financial system, where it is often possible for others to *pull* and withdraw money from your account (utility companies, financial institutions, merchants, etc.).
 When you make a payment, it will pass through systems that might delay, control or block the payment.

 ## Transaction lifecycle